<--- Return to Complete Course Catalog

 This course is recommended for social workers and counselors and is appropriate for beginning and intermediate levels of practice.
 Read the complete description of this course…..

-Categories: Addiction, Children, Clinical, Diagnosis / Treatment
+Categories: Addiction, Children, Clinical, Diagnosis / Treatment, Free

 Treating Concurrent Substance Use Among Adults (2 credit hours)